CCirbo/m0_be_conditionals/self_eval.md

 # Self Evaluation

-1. When is it useful to use a `conditional` in your code?
+1. When is it useful to use a `conditional` in your code? - *When you need to evaluate a true or false statement.*
-1. If you could do this assignment over, what would you do differently?
-1. What about your thinking, learning, or work today brought you the most satisfaction?
-Why?
+1. If you could do this assignment over, what would you do differently? - *Well, I didn't read it thoroughly and started at the challenges instead of doing the work in the order it was laid out.
+This caused me much panic and anxiety until I realized that I needed to start with comparisons first.
+When I did that, and had practice with the other lessons, by the time I got to the challenge, I felt so much better because I had gone over the tools needed to do the challenge.
+In fact, I hope to do all three of them when I get all of my assignments done and ready to turn in.*
+1. What about your thinking, learning, or work today brought you the most satisfaction? *When I looked at them today, after a good night's sleep and started at the beginning, it was a lot of fun!
+I really enjoyed all of this Conditional CFU.* Why? - *Up until today, I had panicked a couple of times, Friday night especially as it felt I had not retained anything I had learned over the week.
+My son-in-law is a Turing alumni and he came over and helped me go over previous work and concepts.
+That was a huge help and I do look forward now to doing that with my cohorts once I am in Mod 1.*

+- *Then today, my husband, who has no coding experience, was able to help me simply by letting me explain what I was trying to do and in that process of telling him why my code wasn't working but what I wanted my code to do, I was able to find a solution.
+It was fantastic!*

+- *I realized last night that I have to let go of my "pride" in many ways and know that this is hard and the struggle is worth it.
+I would rather try and fail than give up.That got rid of a lot of anxiety.*

+- *Most suprisingly to me, I realized that I needed, really needed other people with me to "help" me solve some of the problems.
+They didn't actually give me answers, it was their presence and talking it over with them that helped me.
+It is not usually like that for me, I usually do my best work by myself--and I still needed that, it was so suprising how much though I got done with those moments of people time.*